Follow These Safe Snow Shoveling Tips When Using Your Sno go Shovel

 - The best way to “shovel” snow may be to push it, rather than lifting it, to avoid hurting your back.

-- Don’t fill the shovel with snow.
-Move smaller, lighter amounts at a time.
+- Don’t fill the shovel with snow instead move smaller, lighter amounts.

 - Lift with your legs, not your back, and don’t throw snow over your shoulder —it causes a twisting motion that can hurt your back.